Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Opportunities and Challenges of XL-MIMO communication systems

 \section{Opportunities and Challenges of XL-MIMO communication systems}

-In this section, we focus on the newly discovered EM wave transmission characteristics in the near-field domain.
+In this section, we focus on the newly discovered EM wave transmission characteristics in the NFC domain.
 Through the unique near-field properties uncovered by the XL-MIMO, such as the spherical wave model (SWM), spatial non-stationary effect, and effective DoF (EDoF), they can be well designed to enhance the communication performance.
-In addition, the power consumption and computational complexity problems present us with new challenges.
+In addition, the power consumption, computational complexity, and mobility problems present us with new challenges.